forcedotcom/mobile-ui-elements/README.md

 	<force-sobject-relatedlists sobject="Account" recordid="001000000000AAA"></force-sobject-relatedlists>
 	```

-10. __force-selector-relatedlist__: force-selector-relatedlist element is an extension of p`olymer-selector` element and provides a wrapper around `force-sobject-collection` element.
+10. __force-selector-relatedlist__: force-selector-relatedlist element is an extension of `core-selector` element and fetches the records of related sobject using a `force-sobject-collection` element.
 This is a base element for UI element that needs to render the related list for a record and also needs the selector functionality.

 	Supported attributes include:
 	- `related`: (Required) Object instance of each related list item from the array obtained via force-sobject-relatedlists element.
 The object must contain the query and querytype properties to fetch the related items